l33tn00b/GettingReadyForSmartGrid/README.md

 So I threw that one out.
 Next idea for surplus charging is hacking a solution with my home automation server.

+## Getting Pricing Data for variable electricity tariffs.
+There's two large consumers (car and heat pump).
+These loads can be shifted to off-peak times when electricity is much cheaper.
+That makes having a variable electricity tariff quite logical.
+Additionally, there's the battery which can be charged when electricity is cheap.